The Cherch Life is the world seen through my eyes.

-In addition to that I’m a former Editor In Chief for the award-winning Los Angeles community college newspaper the Los Angeles Valley Star.
+I was Editor In Chief for the award-winning Los Angeles community college newspaper the Los Angeles Valley Star.
 As the independent student voice of the Los Angeles Valley College campus, the Valley Star has won several state and regional awards.
-I served as EIC for two full semesters, as well as two semesters as a editor at large and staff writer.
+I served as EIC for two full semesters, as well as two semesters as an editor at large and staff writer.

 During my years at the paper I led the Star to its first ever “Online Journalism General Excellence” award at the 2007 Journalism Association of Community Colleges conference along with the “General Excellence Newspaper” award for the print edition, the Star’s ninth time receiving the award in ten semesters.
 I also wrote several stories covering important campus issues, including alleged racial profiling by the campus police, student elections, health, financial aid and many other vital issues.

 I have an Associates of Arts degree in Journalism as well as an occupational certificate in Newspaper-Journalism, both from Los Angeles Valley College.